TurkiAltassan/TurkiAltassan/README.md

 ###

-<h4 align="center">1.Customer Performance Analysis for a Store Website
-The data was analyzed, cleaned, and organized using #SQL 🎯 through #BigQuery, and the results were visualized using #PowerBI 💻<br>This analysis project provides a comprehensive view of customer demographics, purchase preferences, and sales distribution across categories and brands, helping inform targeted marketing and product strategies.</h4>
+<h4 align="center">1.Customer Performance Analysis for a Store Website - Data Analysis: The data was analyzed, cleaned, and organized using #SQL 🎯 through #BigQuery, and the results were visualized using #PowerBI 💻<br>This analysis project provides a comprehensive view of customer demographics, purchase preferences, and sales distribution across categories and brands, helping inform targeted marketing and product strategies.</h4>

 ###